georgeGeorgakakos/optimusPy/README.md

 ✅ **Batch Operations** - Bulk upload, export, import, cleanup
 ✅ **Logging & Debug** - Comprehensive logging with adjustable levels
 ✅ **CLI Interface** - Easy command-line usage
-✅ **Python API** - Use as a library in your code
+✅ **python3 API** - Use as a library in your code

 ## Installation

 ### Prerequisites

-- Python 3.8 or higher
+- python 3.8 or higher
 - Access to OptimusDB server

 ### Setup